What are Essential Oils?

 3. People with respiratory sensitivities need to be extra cautious when using essential oils.

-4. Certain oils should always be diluted.
-They can burn and irritate the skin if not diluted.
+4. Certain oils that are high in phenols, citrals and cinnamic aldehyde can burn and irritate the skin if not diluted.
 We call them the “Hot” oils.
-These are essential oils high in phenols, citrals and cinnamic aldehyde, such as thyme, oregano, clove and savory (phenols), lemongrass (citrols), cinnamon bark and leaf (cinnamic aldehyde).
+Examples are: thyme, oregano, clove and savory (phenols), lemongrass (citrols), and cinnamon bark and leaf (cinnamic aldehyde).

-5. Always use a dispersing agent, such as bath gel base, Epsom salts, or baking soda when adding essential oils to bath water.
-Never add undiluted essential oils to bath water as they can injure or burn the skin.
+5. Always use a dispersing agent.
+Use a bath gel base, Epsom salts, or baking soda when adding essential oils to bath water.
+Never add undiluted essential oils directly to the water, as they can cause skin irritation or burns.

 6. Do not apply essential oils to parts of the body that are hot, dry, tender, damaged or affected by burns.
-Do not put them into the ears and take caution not to get essential oils into eyes.
+Do not put essential oil directly into the ears and take caution not to get essential oils into eyes.
 Certain oils may sting the eyes and other sensitive areas.
 Essential oil residue on the fingers may damage contact lenses or cause eye discomfort.

 7.)
 Pure citrus oils may compound the effects of sun exposure.
 Limit prolonged exposure to direct sunlight for up to 12 hours (up to 24 hours for lime; up to 48 hours for bergamot) after applying these undiluted essential oils to the skin.

-8) Check with a health professional before using essential oils if you have a serious medical condition or are pregnant, nursing, or planning to become pregnant.
+8) Check with a health professional before using essential oils if you have a serious medical condition, are pregnant, nursing, or planning to become pregnant.
 DO NOT use clary sage or wintergreen during pregnancy.